n1299cb/Impulcifer-Atmos/README.md

 measurement microphone in the exact same spot where the binaural microphones were.
 Room measurement files have file name format of `room-<SPEAKERS>-<left|right>.wav`, where `<SPEAKERS>` is the comma separated list of speaker names and `<left|right>` is either "left" or "right".
 This tells if the measurement microphone is measuring at the left or right ear position.
 File name could be for example `room-FL,FR-left.wav`.
-Impulcifer does not support stereo measurement microphones because vast majority of measurement microphones are mono.
+Earprint does not support stereo measurement microphones because vast majority of measurement microphones are mono.
 Room recording files need to be single track only.
 Some measurement microphones like MiniDSP UMIK-1 are seen as stereo microphones by Windows and will for that reason record a stereo file. `recorder.py` can force the capture to be one channel by setting `--channels=1`.

 Generic room measurements can be done for speakers with which it's hard to position the measurement microphone correctly.
-Impulcifer reads these measurements from `room.wav` file which can contain any number of tracks and any number of sweeps per track.
+Earprint reads these measurements from `room.wav` file which can contain any number of tracks and any number of sweeps per track.
 All the sweeps are being read and their frequency responses are combined.
 The combined frequency response is used for room correction with the speakers that don't have specific measurements (`room-FL,FR-left.wav` etc...).